UK Driving Test Pass Rates 2026: Latest DVSA Stats, Faults & How to Pass First Time

 Recent data shows that location significantly affects driving test outcomes.

-Practical Driving Test Pass Rates
+Practical Driving Test Pass Rates UK

 The average practical driving test pass rate for 2023/24 across all 328 test centers in Great Britain was 48%.
 This rate is the same as the previous year but slightly lower than 2021/22 (down 1%) and 2020/21 (down 2%).